Executive Board also OKs concept of farm animal welfare council

 Dr. Trimmer replaces Dr. David L. McCrystle, who was board chair this past year and representative of District X, comprising California, Hawaii, and Nevada.
 Dr. Trimmer owns and operates several small animal practices in the Las Vegas metropolitan area.

-At its July 8 meeting, the board approved the policy titled "Best Management Practices for Pharmaceutical Disposal" (see page 478).
+At its July 8 meeting, the board approved the policy titled "Best Management Practices for Pharmaceutical Disposal" (see story).
 The policy provides veterinarians with drug disposal guidelines for reducing water contamination and could lessen the likelihood of federal regulation.

 The board July 14 approved a recommendation from the Office of the Executive Vice President to establish an Antimicrobial Use Task Force to clarify veterinarians' role and degree of involvement in all uses of antimicrobials, through a science-based evaluation.
 A cost of $17,000 was attached for meeting expenses.

-The action was a response to a resolution referred to the board by the AVMA House of Delegates regarding a proposed revision to the "Judicious Therapeutic Use of Antimicrobials" policy (see page 493).
+The action was a response to a resolution referred to the board by the AVMA House of Delegates regarding a proposed revision to the "Judicious Therapeutic Use of Antimicrobials" policy (see story).

 Board members on July 8 approved the concept of a National Farm Animal Welfare Council and further development of this concept by AVMA staff and volunteers.
 This initiative was recommended by the Office of the Executive Vice President and the AVMA staff strategic goal manager for animal welfare.